Usage Guide

 User=youruser

-ExecStart=/path/to/ghw work --repos owner/repo --frequency 30m
+ExecStart=/path/to/ghw work --repo owner/repo --frequency 30m

 Restart=on-failure